nautobot/pynautobot/docs/advanced/read.rst

 Filtering with Lookup Expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Nautobot API uses **Lookup Expressions** to filter using something other than the exact matches that have been used so far.
+The Nautobot API uses `Lookup Expressions <https://nautobot.readthedocs.io/en/latest/rest-api/filtering/#lookup-expressions>`_ to filter using something other than the exact matches that have been used so far.
-There are several expressions that can be used; they generally cover things like: greater than, less than, not equal, starts with, contains, and case insensitivity.
+There are several expressions that can be used; they generally cover things like:

-The details can be found on the `Nautobot docs <https://nautobot.readthedocs.io/en/latest/rest-api/filtering/#lookup-expressions>`_.
+* greater than
+* less than
+* not equal
+* starts with
+* contains
+* case insensitivity

-The example below shows how use negation with ``__n``.
+The example below shows how use negation with *__n*.
 From the previous examples, there are 100 devices total, and 25 are located in either the `dc` or `hq` site.
-Getting the negation of these sites returns 75 devices.
+Using ``site__n`` to get the negation of these sites returns 75 devices.

 .. code-block::